Inexpensive Last-Minute Father’s Day Gifts : The Saturday Weekend Review #177

 DIY Gift Boat for the Boating Dad

-I’m not a boating dad however this might come in handy for all my bathroom junk and cologne that I have.
+I’m not a boating dad; however, this might be useful for all my bathroom junk and cologne.

-My wife likes to hide it sometimes because it’s just awful to look at my man mess in a bowl.
+Mrs. CBB likes to hide it because looking at my man mess in a bowl is awful.

-Our kids are only young once and keeping the memory alive with cool projects like this will be memorable for mom and dad and the child as he/she gets older.
+Our kids are only young once and keeping the memory alive with cool projects like this will be memorable for mom and dad and the child as they age.

 All you need is cardboard, glue, and sand.
 Ta-da!

-I love to cook so this would be a great Father’s Day gift to receive for the home chef.
+I love to cook so this homemade Montreal Steak spice would be a great Father’s Day gift for the home chef.

 What I love about this inexpensive Father’s Day gift is that you probably already have all the spices in your pantry to create it.